 Carabiners are the unsung heroes of climbing.
 They get beaten to a pulp and still save thousands of lives each and every day without receiving the slightest bit of gratitude or appreciation for their wonderful form and function.
 Contrary to popular belief, a carabiner is not just there for you to clip your water bottle to the outside of your pack, your keys to your belt loop or your dog’s leash to its collar.
-Carabiners have a higher purpose!
+Carabiners have a bigger purpose!
 They literally allow climbers to do everything from clipping their ropes into protection, to racking gear, to holding falls.
 They keep us safe and allow us to move efficiently in the vertical world of climbing.

 Who invented it?